tgbender/cecli/aider/website/docs/config/tui.md

 ### Complete Configuration Example

 Complete configuration example in YAML configuration file (`.aider.conf.yml` or `~/.aider.conf.yml`).
-The base theme is pretty nice but if you want different colors, do you thing:
+The base theme is pretty nice but if you want different colors and key bindings, do you thing:

 ```yaml
 tui: true